folio-org/okapi/doc/guide.md

 module, and enabling the new one, in the same call.
 Okapi makes a POST request with path `/_/tenant` if version 1.0 or 1.1 of interface `_tenant` is provided.
-With the POST request, a JSON object is passed: member `module_from` being the module ID that we are upgrading from and member `module_to` being the module ID that we are upgrading 'to'.
+With the POST request, a JSON object is passed: member `module_from` being the module ID that we are upgrading 'from' and member `module_to` being the module ID that we are upgrading 'to'.
 Note that the Module Descriptor of the target module (module_to) is being used for the call.